Race Team Alliance: Disputes with NASCAR, fears of league-splitting

 In October 2022, the RTA went public with their thoughts on equitable revenue distribution within NASCAR, declaring that they thought current economic model that NASCAR was using had "little to no chance of long-term stability".
 Under the economic model, the $8.2 billion, 10-year media deal signed in 2015 allotted 65% of the deal to tracks, 25% to teams, and 10% to NASCAR.
 The RTA declared that while they would honor the current deal, in the next media deal that was to be made in 2024, they demanded more revenue to "cover baseline costs".
 The next month, the RTA stated that they were exploring the idea of holding exhibition events that were not sanctioned by NASCAR in response to "struggling to turn a profit... thus forcing them to investigate other sources of revenue".
 Despite a clause in the current deal prohibiting it, the exploration of the idea led to fears of a potential split similar to American open-wheel car racing between Championship Auto Racing Teams (CART) and the Indy Racing League (IRL) that occurred in the late 1990s.

 By April 2023, the RTA and its members were boycotting quarterly meetings with NASCAR, stating further displeasure with the revenue sharing system.
 However, by the next month, the teams backtracked and requested "meaningful dialog", wanting permanent charters instead of requiring charter renewal along with previously stated economic concerns.
 Part-stakeholder in 23XI Racing, Denny Hamlin, declared that making charters permanent would protect investors and give "security" to their investments to a team.
 By February 2024, the RTA hired an antitrust lawyer, along with Hendrick Motorsports' vice chairman Jeff Gordon claiming that the team, despite being one of the most successful, had not made a profit within the last decade.
 In October, 23XI Racing and Front Row Motorsports, who declined to sign the 2025 charter agreement, filed a lawsuit against NASCAR on antitrust grounds regarding the charter system.
 On December 18, a judge granted a preliminary injunction that ensured both 23XI Racing and Front Row Motorsports would continue to compete as chartered teams in 2025.
 The injunction was overturned on June 5, 2025, meaning both teams lost their chartered status for the period of the lawsuit.
 As a result of the proceedings process, the 2025 charter agreement became public in October 2025.

+New era of charters

+On December 11, 2025 the Lawsuit between 23XI/FRM and NASCAR ended with a settlement.
+In that settlement, charters became permanent, and the "three-strike rule" that was originally removed from the 2025 charter agreement got reinserted and expanded to five strikes.